Akash-Github2/GenAIArtisticControl/README.md

 - `image_name` — filename (without .png) in `data/originals/`
 - `session_name` — name for this edit (used for all intermediate and output files)
 - `prompt` — what to edit
-- `--x1 --y1 --x2 --y2` — pixel coordinates of the region to edit (code-blend and llm-blend only)
+- `--x1 --y1 --x2 --y2` — pixel coordinates of the region to edit (code-blend and llm-blend only).
+Crop dimensions should match one of the API's output aspect ratios (1:1, 3:2, or 2:3) to avoid distortion during resize.
-- `--padding` — extra pixels around the region for blending context (code-blend and llm-blend only)

 ## How it works

 ### code-blend
 ```
-original -> crop region with padding -> send patch to gpt-image-1 -> resize back -> poisson blend into original -> output
+original -> crop region -> send patch to gpt-image-1 -> resize back -> poisson blend into original -> output
 ```

 ### oneshot